 FAQs

-1. What is the most peaceful island in the world?
+1. What is the most peaceful place in the world?

-2. Which European islands are best for a peaceful holiday?
+4. Which destinations are best for peaceful holidays?

 Conclusion: Your Peace Awaits